CVS Hosting: Compare Hosting

-Who is the publisher?
 Is CVS regularly updated?

-The system was published and maintained by the CVS Team.
 CVS was originally released in 1990, but development has all but ceased.
 The latest version was released in mid-2008.
 CVSNT, a CVS port for several operating systems, was in active development for a while, but as of 2010 this is no longer the case.

-Not really.
 Most people nowadays use browsers to access CVS repositories, which means they can access them from practically any system with a standard browser, regardless of platform.
 Cross-platform compatibility should not be a problem.

-What’s RCS?
-Is it part of CVS?
+Is RCS a part of CVS?

 RCS, or Revision Control System, is a separate program developed for revision management.
 CVS is used to track changes, while RCS is used to manage the changes in each source code file.

-No, it doesn’t work that way.
+No, it doesn't work that way.
 CVS repositories only contain the changes rather than thousands of different copies for each committed revision.
-It’s not a backup system, it’s a versioning system.

 How does CVS compare to Apache Subversion?